COMPREHENSIVE EYE CARE SECTION

 - Posterior Segment Category: Vitreous, Optic Nerve, Retina, Color/Red-free photo, Fluorescein Angiography/ICG, Fundus Auto-fluorescence

 The images will be graded by a panel of judges “blind” to the photographer’s name.
 Each submission will be graded using seven different criteria, each of which is scored 1-10.
-The criteria used are as follows: Focus, Exposure, Field of View, Difficulty of Capturing Image, Absence of Distracting Elements, Lighting, and Visual Impact (Wow!
-Factor).
+The criteria used are as follows: Focus, Exposure, Field of View, Difficulty of Capturing Image, Absence of Distracting Elements, Lighting, and Visual Impact (the “wow” factor).

-The Grand Prize winner from each category will receive complimentary registration to this year’s Academy meeting and will have the winning image published in the OVS Journal, as well as in the AAO Times Daily paper.
-In addition to the two Grand Prize winners, the contest will award 4 Honorable Mentions.
-All of the winning submissions will be assembled into a photo tower which will be on display at the Academy meeting.
+The Grand Prize winner from each category will receive complimentary registration to this year’s Academy meeting and will have the winning image published in the Academy’s Post-Meeting Newsletter.
+In addition to the two Grand Prize winners, the contest will award four Honorable Mentions.
+All of the winning submissions will be assembled into a photo display at the Academy meeting.

 Please note the submission process and rules have changed.
-Please review the guidelines below before beginning your contest entry.
+Please review the guidelines and sample entry form before beginning your contest entry.
 An American Academy of Optometry online account is required to submit an entry.
 If you already have an existing account, you may use it.
 If not, please create an account.
-Submissions must be completed entirely at this website.
 Emailed submission forms and photos will no longer be accepted.
 Late or incomplete submissions will not be considered.
 If you have any questions, please email contest co-chairs Dr. April M. Lewis and Dr. Melanie Gonzalez-Oliva at AcademyPhotographyContest@gmail.com.

 Image submissions that do not adhere to the following guidelines are not eligible, will be rejected, and the contest entry will be deleted:

--Degree/Credential Requirements: Only optometrists (or those with equivalent credentials if practicing outside of the United States) may be designated as the primary designee.
+- Degree/Credential Requirements: Only optometrists (or those with equivalent credentials if practicing outside of the United States) may be designated as the primary designee.
 This is the person who is to receive the prize if selected as a winner.
-(You may acknowledge other doctors, students, or ocular photographers who assisted in the case during the submission process.
-Please include the credentials of any acknowledgements.)
+You may acknowledge other doctors, students, or ocular photographers who assisted in the case during the submission process.
+Please include the credentials of any acknowledgments.

--Photos, caption, and case description must not include any identifying information.
+- Photos, captions, and case descriptions must not include any identifying information.
 This includes: practice name, physician name, patient name, date of birth, date of service, etc. No images with identifying facial features will be accepted.